snt-spacer/ELYSIUM-XR-LeoRover-Dockers/livox_docker_zenoh/README.md

 bash ./docker_run.sh
 ```

+> WARNING: Running the docker container rebuilds the entire Livox ROS 2 SDK.
+On an NVIDIA Jetson Xavier NGX board, this can take more than 20 minutes.
+If you can use an Orin Nano that would be ideal..

 ## Usage
 - Inside the repository, there is a file called `docker_build.sh`.
 When running this script, it will create a Docker image.